Pakistan Fully Committed To Working Closely With Xinjiang For Shared Development: Ambassador Hashmi - UrduPoint

 On shared cultural and historical ties between Pakistan and Xinjiang, he said that these relations provide a strong foundation for people-to-people exchanges and deeper cooperation.

-While highlighting Xinjiang’s pivotal role as a nodal point in CPEC, it positions the region as a key driver of regional connectivity and economic growth.
+While highlighting Xinjiang pivotal role as a nodal point in CPEC, it positions the region as a key driver of regional connectivity and economic growth.

-The region’s rapid transformation in the matter of a few years is a testament to the visionary leadership of China, he said and added, the fruits of development are now evident, and this region is now writing a new chapter of connectivity, inclusivity and win-win development.
+The region rapid transformation in the matter of a few years is the testament to the visionary leadership of China, he said and added, the fruits of development are now evident, and this region is now writing a new chapter of connectivity, inclusivity and win-win development;

 APP/asg